Janastw/kmer_counter/README.md

 # K-mer Counter (Naive, OpenMP, and OpenMP+MPI)

+This project explores the design of scalable k-mer counting algorithms for large FASTA datasets, leveraging shared-memory parallelism (OpenMP) and distributed-memory parallelism (MPI).
+Focus: efficiency, scalability, and clean reproducibility.

 This project implements several parallel versions of a k-mer counter for FASTA files:

 - Naive single-threaded C++ implementation